-It is reasonable to assume that the slightly enriched uranium processed at Weldon Spring was 1% enriched with a specific activity of 0.783 pCi/ $\mu$ g (DOE 2001a, p.
-2-7).
-Bioassay results in units of mass may be converted to activity using this value.
-After intake rates are calculated, doses are assessed assuming that the activity is 100% $^{234}$ U.
+DOE (1986, pp. 17, 27; 2000b, p.
+35) indicates that the EU shipped to the WSP was equal to or less than 1%.
+Therefore, it is reasonable to assume that the EU at Weldon Spring was 1% enriched with a specific activity of 0.973 pCi/μg.
+Bioassay results in units of mass can be converted to activity using this value.
+After intake rates are calculated, doses are assessed assuming that the activity is 100% U.

-Although uranium with enrichments of less than 1% might have been processed at WSP, it is favorable to claimants to assume 1% enrichment for all slightly enriched uranium at WSP.
+Although uranium with enrichments of less than 1% might have been processed at WSP, it is favorable to claimants to assume 1% enrichment for all EU at WSP.